vstinner/unicode_book/good_practices.rst

 are coming to the level 1.

 Don't expect to reach directly the level 2: it requires a lot of work.
-Your project may be fully Unicode compliant for a specific task (eg. filenames), but only have a basic Unicode support for the other parts of the project.
+Your project may be fully Unicode compliant for a specific task (e.g. filenames), but only have a basic Unicode support for the other parts of the project.